 Audited by Cure53 and priced at $189.90 and only available at Amazon (opens in new tab), it's very interesting, but likely to have limited appeal.
 However, it certainly shows a level of innovation not seen anywhere else in the industry.
 Stay tuned for our full Aircove review soon.

 What customer support does ExpressVPN offer?

 If you don’t want to search through that, though, you’ll want to hop on the 24/7 live chat – and boy, are they good.
-We asked a whole bunch of admittedly geeky questions, and each time a real person replied within minutes – it was evident we weren’t talking to a bot.
+I asked a whole bunch of admittedly geeky questions, and each time a real person replied within minutes – it was evident I wasn't talking to a bot.

 Even if you think you might not need this sort of support, it’s incredibly useful when you come up against an issue that you can’t work out yourself – or can’t be bothered to do the digging around to resolve yourself.
 Plus, they can also tell you the best servers at any given point to use to access blocked Netflix locations, and that’s a really useful tool in itself.